tc39/proposal-ses/README.md

 suspicious parties to interoperate in a way that is both safe and useful at the same time.

 In order to solve this problem in the ECMAScript environment, it would be ideal if ECMAScript was an ocap language.
 However, although stock ECMAScript satisfies our first set of requirements for a strongly memory safe object language, it is *not* an ocap language.
 The runtime environment specified by the ECMA-262 standard mandates globally accessible objects with mutable state.
-Moreover, typical implementations provide default access to additional powerful objects that can affect parts of the outside world, such as the browser DOM or the Internet.
+Moreover, typical hosting environments, browsers and servers, provide default access to additional powerful objects that can affect parts of the outside world, such as the browser DOM or the Internet.
 However, ECMAScript *can* be transformed into an ocap language by careful language subsetting combined with some fairly simple changes to the default execution environment.

 SES -- Secure ECMAScript -- is such a subset.